WWE SmackDown vs. Raw 2010: Match gameplay

 New match stipulations include the Championship Scramble match that was first introduced at WWE's 2008 Unforgiven event.
 Another new match type is the mixed tag team match.

 The Royal Rumble match has been revamped.
 As well as eliminating opponents off the apron like in the previous games, the player can now eliminate other wrestlers in the match by using the ring ropes and the turnbuckles.
 Eliminations in the match are done either by mini-games in these areas or by the player using finishing moves to eliminate other wrestlers.
 Finishing moves can also save wrestlers from elimination.
-On the home consoles version, the number of different backstage areas in the Backstage Brawl match has been increased to five areas; or 14 backstage areas in the DS version.
+On the home consoles version, the number of different backstage areas in the Backstage Brawl match has been increased to five areas, or 14 backstage areas in the DS version.
 With the exception of the First Blood match, the Hell in a Cell match, the Elimination Chamber match and the Royal Rumble match, Divas are now able to participate in all other the match types However, apart from the mixed tag team match, intergender match-ups are no longer allowed.

 Nintendo versions

 The Wii version of the game has also been reworked, with the motion gameplay and control scheme having been modified similar to that of the PlayStation 3 and Xbox 360 versions.
 The player now has more control options, including the use of the GameCube controller, Wii Remote, and the Wii Classic Controller.
-The Wii version also includes many of the features found on the PlayStation 3 and Xbox 360 versions, including the create-a-finisher mode for the first time.
-However, the game doesn't include online support.
+The Wii version also includes many of the features found on the PlayStation 3 and Xbox 360 versions, including the create-a-finisher mode for the first time, but the game does not include online support.

 The DS version introduces the Ambulance match for the first time.